 How To Do

-- Bend down at your torso holding a dumbbell in your hand and resting your other arm on your knee.
+- Bend down at your torso, and rest your other arm on your knee.

-- Curl the dumbbell back to the start position.
+- Slowly curl the dumbbell back to the start position.

 How To Do